Icenium/icenium-cli/README.md

 With the Telerik AppBuilder companion app, you can deploy and test your iOS apps without the need to provision them first.
 You can get the Telerik AppBuilder companion app from the <a href="https://itunes.apple.com/bg/app/telerik-appbuilder/id527547398?mt=8" target="_blank">App Store</a>.

-To run your app on a Windows Phone 8 device, install the Windows Phone 8 SDK on your system, navigate to the folder containing your project files and run the following command in the command line.
+To run your app on a Windows Phone 8 device, install a QR code reader on the device, navigate to the folder containing your project files and run the following command in the command line.

 ```bash
 $ appbuilder build wp8
 ```

-After the operation completes, the Telerik AppBuilder CLI places the application package in the root of your project.
-You can manually deploy the application package on a Windows Phone 8 device.
-For more information, see <a href="http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402565(v=vs.105).aspx#BKMK_tool" target="_blank">How to deploy and run a Windows Phone app</a>.
+the Telerik AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment.
+On your device, scan the QR code for the Telerik Application Enrollment Token (Telerik AET) and install it on your device.
+Next, scan the QR code for your app and install the app on your device.

 <a name="code"><b>5.
 Modify your code</b></a>